awsdocs/amazon-lumberyard-user-guide/doc_source/component-entity-system-pg-components-ebuses-best-practices.md

 ## EBus Names<a name="component-entity-system-pg-components-ebuses-best-practices-ebus-names"></a>

 The following EBus naming conventions remove ambiguity and provide consistency\.
-+ Use the name format `MyComponentRequestBus` for the bus that others use to invoke functions on `MyComponent`, as in the following example\.
++ Use the name format `MyComponentRequestBus` for the bus that others use to make request of functions on `MyComponent`, as in the following example\.
+For the request interface class the name format of `MyComponentRequests` is recommended as well\.

   ```
   class CheeseburgerComponentRequests : public AZ::ComponentBus